 This section identifies information and guidance that may be useful in the context of survey and monitoring of intertidal sediments.
-Whilst some of the guidance (such as for Common Standards Monitoring and Water Framework Directive) is primarily for statutory monitoring work undertaken by ourselves and others, the documents and references may still provide useful contextual information and guidance on methods.
+Whilst some of the guidance (such as for Common Standards Monitoring and Water Framework Directive) is primarily for statutory monitoring work undertaken by Natural Resources Wales (NRW) and others, the documents and references may still provide useful contextual information and guidance on methods.